 My favorite way to serve this dish is with just a crusty loaf of bread.
 No extra work and the bread soaks up all the yummy pan juices.

-If you like this recipe, please give it a 5-star rating below!
+If you like this swordfish recipe, please give it a 5-star rating below!

-Pan Roasted Swordfish with Cherry Tomatoes and Capers
+Pan Seared Swordfish with Cherry Tomatoes and Capers

 - juice from one medium sized lemon